 - Know your customer.
-You don't have to pay for market research, but you do need a good idea of your 'target market'.
-Build a profile of likely potential customers - in particular, think about what they want and how you can appeal to them.
+You don't have to pay for market research, but you do need a good idea of your target market.
+Build a profile of potential customers - in particular, think about what they want and how you can appeal to them.
 Always aim to be special or offer better value for money than your competitors.

 - Give incentives to existing customers.
 Offer discounts on future purchases or even commission, if your existing customers introduce new customers to you.
 Word-of-mouth recommendation is the most potent form of advertising, so surpass customers' expectations where possible.

 - Freshen up your image.
-Are your signage and business logo looking a bit tired?
+Is your signage or business logo looking tired?
 Does your website need revamping?
 Is your online marketing strategy working?
 Could it be time to rebrand or even rename your business?

 - Set targets.
 To judge how successful your new business drive has been you'll need benchmark goals.
 For example, you might aim to attract enough new customers to increase profit by 10% over 12 months.
 Keep your targets realistic.

 - Go back to basics.
-Stick flyers up in local shops.
-Distribute leaflets and samples, and provide introductory offers.
-A direct mail campaign might be more suitable - maybe even a direct email campaign; but be sure to observe data protection rules if you go down this path.
+Put up flyers up in local shops.
+Distribute leaflets and provide introductory offers.
+A direct mail campaign or an email marketing campaign can also be an effective way to reach new prospects; be sure to observe data protection rules if you go down this path.

 - Advertise on a budget.
-Should you be advertising elsewhere?
-Could advertising with other businesses reduce costs while still generating sufficient sales?
-Give free advertising at your premises or on your website to non-competitors who return the compliment.
+Should your advertising strategy be improved?
+Give free advertising on your website to non-competitors who return the compliment.
 If you pay for advertising, try to negotiate cheaper rates.
-'Pay-per-click' deals are cheaper when advertising online.
+Pay-per-click advertising online can be targeted and cost-effective.